n-galrion/StarfieldRadio-Nexus-Reupload-2/README.md

-# CommonLibSF Plugin Template
+# StarfieldGalacticRadio

-This is a basic plugin template using CommonLibSF.
+SFSE Plugin - Starfield Galactic Radio adds a radio and podcast player to Starfield, with a customizable playlist and controls.

 ### Requirements
 * [XMake](https://xmake.io) [2.8.2+]